| Size | Price | Stock | Qty |

 [2].
 Jiyeon Ham, et al. Butylated Hydroxyanisole Exerts Neurotoxic Effects by Promoting Cytosolic Calcium Accumulation and Endoplasmic Reticulum Stress in Astrocytes.
 Sci Total Environ.
 2020 Feb 1;702:134775.
 [3].
 Lin Luo, et al. Butylated hydroxyanisole induces distinct expression patterns of Nrf2 and detoxification enzymes in the liver and small intestine of C57BL/6 mice.
 Toxicol Appl Pharmacol.
 2015 Nov 1;288(3):339-48.
 [4].
 Jennifer Yinuo Cao, et al. Mechanisms of ferroptosis.
 Cell Mol Life Sci.
 2016 Jun;73(11-12):2195-209. |

-Butylated hydroxyanisole appears as white, beige or slightly yellow waxy solid with an aromatic odor and a slightly bitter burning taste.
+Butylated hydroxyanisole (BHA) is a white, beige, or slightly yellow waxy solid with an aromatic odor and a slightly bitter, burning taste.
 (NTP, 1992)

 C11H16O2